Simon Saran Gives Farrah Abraham A Twitter Shoutout, Are They Back On?

 Farrah Abraham has been focused on her latest reality series, Marriage Boot Camp: Reality Stars Family Edition, on Twitter in recent weeks but she did take the time to re-tweet a couple of Mother’s Day Wishes, including the post tweeted by Saran.

 As fans of the longtime reality star may have seen, Farrah Abraham is currently starring on the WEtv series in hopes of getting to a healthier place with her parents, Debra Danielson and Michael Abraham.
-While the family members have had their moments of civility, they are often seen on the outs and through therapy, they hope their to improve upon the time they will continue to spend together.
+While the family members have had their moments of civility, they are often seen on the outs and through therapy, they hope to improve the time they will continue to spend together.

 During an interview with Hollywood Life days ago, Farrah Abraham said that she no longer wants Saran around her daughter.